pranathi-cola/Text-Classification/Report.md

 This project successfully demonstrated the impact of class imbalance on text classification and the effectiveness of various mitigation techniques.

-**Key findings:**
 - Without imbalance handling, models have high accuracy but very poor recall for the minority (disaster) class.
 - **Naive Bayes combined with Random Oversampling** provides the best recall (76.4%) and PR‑AUC, making it the most suitable model for real‑world disaster tweet detection where catching disasters is critical.
 - Class weighting and SMOTE also improve recall significantly and are viable alternatives depending on the desired precision‑recall balance.

-**Future work:** Hyperparameter tuning, using more advanced embeddings (e.g., BERT), and experimenting with threshold moving could further improve performance.

-The code is modular, reproducible, and includes all required visualisations.
-All submission components (report, code, README, requirements) are provided.

 ---